-Many people think that by placing money or investments in a joint account with someone that they are making a fool-proof gift to that person.
+Many people think that by placing money, investments or real estate in joint names with someone that they are making a fool-proof gift to that person.
 This is far from the truth.
 Unless you do this properly, you could be causing legal confusion and litigation.

 Presumption of Resulting Trust

 If you place an investment, bank account or real estate in joint names, and all or substantially all of the money came from one of those people, then unless the other person is a spouse or child under the legal age, the law presumes it is not really a gift now or on death.
 Instead, the law presumes that this money or property will belong to the estate on the death of the donor.
 You can rebut that presumption in court, if you are fortunate, but you could very well lose also.
 Imagine how difficult, expensive, time consuming and stressful that will be.
 If this is your intent, make sure that you also make something in writing and sign it being absolutely clear as to what your intentions are.
 How can the money be used during your lifetime.
 What happens to the money after you die.
 Even then, there are subtleties in the law as to whether this is a gift of the right of survivorship during your lifetime, or an estate asset.
 You can prepare this type of declaration of intent yourself, but as most people have no training or skill in expressing their legal intentions and covering the elements needed under the law, it would be best to have your lawyer draft it.

 Presumption of Advancement

 On the other hand, if the other person on the account, investment or property is the person's spouse or child under the legal age, then the law presumes that this was a gift.
 However, it is not a rock-solid presumption.
 It can be rebutted to show otherwise.
 Again, if this is what you intend to do, make sure your intentions are set out in writing very clearly and signed.